 Is This a Class Action?
 What Does that Mean?

-These cases are potential collective actions under federal law, and both the Central and Eastern cases include potential class actions under certain state laws.
+These cases are potential collective actions under federal law and include potential class actions under certain state laws.
 Both class and collective actions provide a mechanism for a group of workers with similar claims to litigate those claims together in one case, and both require the Court’s approval, or certification, to proceed on a class or collective basis.
 We will be seeking certification in the near future.
 The federal collective action will only include individuals who consent to join the case, as described below.
 As described above, your statute of limitations on the federal minimum wage claims will continue to run until you submit a consent to join form.

 Am I Eligible for the Federal FLSA Claim?

 Did you perform work as part of a Salvation Army Adult Rehabilitation Center Program in one of the states above and earn less than the federal minimum wage?
-You may have a claim under federal law if you did so in the three years prior to submitting a Consent to Join form.
+You may have a claim under federal law if you did so in the three years prior to submitting a Consent to Join form and if you attended the ARC program for reasons other than to comply with a court order or condition of probation or parole.

 What About Retaliation?